panchalkushal/utilities/README.md

 	- This method only copies those files which are mentioned in the text file provided by user from source to destination.

 - Get line numbers for string match
 	- Search CSV file row wise and return rows where string match was found.
-The matchines rows are exported to "filelist.txt".
+The matching rows are exported to "filelist.txt".
 This file is created one directory level up than the source directory.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)